 Services include annual orientations for new faculty and all graduate students, trainings for graduate lab assistants, retreats to recruit and develop interdisciplinary teams of resource professors, and seminars for faculty and graduate students during the academic year.
 Activities are tailored to fit the audience's needs, involve theory along with hands-on activities.
-Services also include workshops for academic management, educational research activities, and individual assistance for departments and faculty. accordance with Certification 96-76-596, CEP keeps track of faculty and graduate student participation in professional development activities.
-Stakeholders can access this information via CEP web site and generate reports and certificates as needed.
+Services also include workshops for academic management, educational research activities, and individual assistance for departments and faculty.
+In accordance with Certification 96-76-596, CEP keeps track of faculty and graduate student participation in professional development activities.

 To fulfil its mission, the CEP coordinates with various stakeholders in order to provide offer a wide range of activities.
-Partners includes the Graduate Studies Office, Center for the Development of Information Literacy and Bibliographic Research (CEDIBI), Graduate Research and Innovation Center (GRIC), Research and Development Center (R&DC), Information Technology Center (CTI), and the Center for Distance Education Resources (CREAD).
+Partners includes the Graduate Studies Office, Center for the Development of Information Literacy and Bibliographic Research (CEDIBI), Graduate Research and Innovation Center (GRIC), Research and Development Center (R&DC), Information Technology Center (CTI), and the Resource Center for Distance Education (CREAD).